Credit cards with Apple Pay

 Compare Australian credit cards that offer Apple Pay and learn how to make contactless payments with your iPhone.

 Similar to contactless credit cards, Apple Pay uses NFC (Near Field Communication) technology that’s built in your device, allowing you to simply tap it against the card reader to pay for your purchases without getting your card out.
 Instead, you can make payments directly from your compatible iOS device, including iPhones, iPads and Apple Watches.

-Use our guide to compare the cards that offer Apple Pay and understand how you can use it to make secure and convenient payments.
-If you'd like a full overview of the mobile contactless payment options available, see our contactless payments guide.
+Use this guide to compare the cards that offer Apple Pay and understand how you can use it to make secure and convenient payments.

 How does Apple Pay work?

 Apple Pay works with any iOS device that offers Apple Pay compatibility.
 You can link up to 12 cards to iPhone 8 and iPhone 8 Plus and later.
 If you have an earlier model, you can link up to 8 accounts to Apple Pay.
 You can also use the digital wallet with Apple Watch and some iPads.

 Which banks and issuers are partnered with Apple Pay?